 The Farmer’s Office is the third generation of farm accounting software from Datatech.
 It combines the ease of use and “look and feel” of a standard Windows based application with the powerful payroll, cost accounting and bookkeeping features you would expect.
-We complement these features with toll free telephone support and program updates and enhancements, as well as training at our office in Fresno.
+These features are complimented with toll free telephone support and program updates and enhancements, as well as training at the office in Fresno.
 On site training at your office is also available for an additional charge.

 The Farmer’s Office is designed for both large and small farming operations.
 Whether you’ve outgrown a generic bookkeeping system like QuickBooks, or you need to replace another farm accounting system, or you need to get your bookkeeping computerized for the first time, The Farmer’s Office can do the job!